-Merritt and Dash comply with the general CDL terms of service as well as the following policy terms.
+Merritt and Dryad comply with the general CDL terms of service as well as the following policy terms.

-Merritt and Dash administrators may be contacted at firstname.lastname@example.org, which automatically opens in a new issue in CDL’s internal ticketing system.
+Merritt administrators may be contacted at firstname.lastname@example.org, which automatically opens in a new issue in CDL’s internal ticketing system.
 To report an urgent problem, call the CDL Help Line at (510) 987-0555.

-Merritt and Dash are available on a nominal 24x7x52 basis.
-The current status of Merritt and Dash availability can be found on the CDL system status page.
+Merritt and Dryad are available on a nominal 24x7x52 basis.
+The current status of Merritt and Dryad availability can be found on the CDL system status page.

 Whenever possible, major service outages for purposes of preventative maintenance and periodic enhancement are scheduled outside of normal business hours, Monday – Friday, 8:00 AM – 5:00 PM PT, and announced two weeks before the scheduled outage.
 In some cases unanticipated conditions may require immediate intervention without prior announcement in order to prevent damage or loss to managed content.
 However, Merritt’s architecture has been carefully designed for robust fault-tolerance to minimize this necessity.
 Most diagnostic and maintenance activities can take place without any service interruption.

-Merritt and Dash are not appropriate repositories for managing content including clinical or personally identifiable information (PII) whose disclosure would constitute a violation of HIPAA/HITECH, FERPA, or other similar statutory, regulatory, or ethical regimes.
-Content containing PII must be redacted or anonymized prior to submission to Merritt or Dash.
+Merritt and Dryad are not appropriate repositories for managing content including clinical or personally identifiable information (PII) whose disclosure would constitute a violation of HIPAA/HITECH, FERPA, or other similar statutory, regulatory, or ethical regimes.
+Content containing PII must be redacted or anonymized prior to submission to Merritt or Dryad.